visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 in the control.
 Right clicking with the mouse on an existing curve removes the curve.
 Each curve has five control points which can change the curve's position and shape.
 The control points are shown in along with the shapes that a curve can assume.
-A control point changes color when it becomes active so there you know which control point is used.
+A control point changes color when it becomes active so that the user knows which control point is used.
 Curves start as a smooth Gaussian shape but they can change between the shapes shown in by moving the shape control point up and down or left and right.
 Opacity maps are typically created by adding several curves to the window and altering their shapes and sizes until the